YuanDaoze/GUI-Agents-Paper-List/README.md

 # Awesome GUI Agent Paper List

+The current entries have been mostly auto-generated using GPT or Perplexity AI (via the repo's prompt).
+This may lead to inaccuracies, particularly with links, author names, dates, or keywords.
+Contributions for corrections are welcome!

 ## Paper Covrage:
 A variety of papers related to GUI Agents, including but not limited to:
 - GUI Understanding